Almost everywhere you go, someone is always asking for a PSA birth certificate.

 How To Get PSA Birth Certificate Online via PSA Serbilis

-PSASerbilis is an online portal where you can order a birth certificate and have it delivered to the Philippines or anywhere in the world.
+PSASerbilis is an online portal where you can order a birth certificate and deliver it to the Philippines or anywhere in the world.
 Here’s how to obtain your birth certificate through this website:

 1. Access the PSASerbilis website